redSlug/EET-to-ASL-Converter/README.md

-# EET to ASL Grammar Converter
+# EET to OSV Grammar Converter

-Learning tool for English speaking hearing people learning ASL, who want to switch from EET to ASL grammar.
+Learning tool for people learning ASL, who want to switch from an Exact English Translation to an expression resembling topicalized Object Subject Verb order